uhaeusler/tutorial_invDesign_DLA/README.md

     pip install ceviche

-This command will automatically install some other Python packages (autograd, matplotlib, numpy, pyMKL, scipy), which are needed to run ceviche.
+This command will automatically install some of the above Python packages (autograd, matplotlib, numpy, pyMKL, scipy).

 ## Import ceviche